 - Start command prompt as an administrator [cmd > right click --> run as administrator] Click here to see the screenshot.

-- Backup database - Go to '<OpManager-home-directory>/bin/backup' folder and run the script 'BackupDB.bat'.
+- Backup database - click here to know the steps.

 - End the processes: Open the Task Manager and make sure the processes 'java.exe' or 'wrapper.exe' of OpManager and the plug-ins (NetFlow, NCM & IPAM) are terminated.
 If not, terminate the processes.